Deugz/nb-master/_build/html/_sources/Blog/Posts/Scientific_Publication.md

 Of course those "fees" are not paid by scientist themseleves, but rather by their institutions or funding bodies.

+- How much does it cost to publish an article: {cite:p}`Grossmann2021`

 <script src="https://unpkg.com/@lottiefiles/lottie-player@latest/dist/lottie-player.js"></script>
 <lottie-player src="https://assets2.lottiefiles.com/packages/lf20_qzsgm3gz.json"  background="transparent"  speed="1"  style="width: 300px; height: 300px;"  loop  autoplay></lottie-player>